-- Supports all systems of the body and is particularly important for mental health - helps control stress, which in turn helps your skin
+- Supports all systems of the body and may be particularly important for mental health – and anything that helps control stress in turn helps your skin

-- A powerful antioxidant, helps the body fight free radicals and strengthens the immune system
+- A powerful antioxidant, it helps the body fight free radicals and strengthens the immune system

 - It also supports collagen renewal – the fiber which is the framework of your skin.
 Anything that supports the strength of your skin will help in keeping it clear and supple

 TAKE: 500mg – 1000mg daily (I like to take my Vitamin C supplement as a drink in the morning, especially when the immune system feels like it needs a boost)

 - This Chinese herb is anti inflammatory and may help to lower blood sugar levels by slowing carbohydrate absorption – this keeps hormones balanced

 - Stabilizing and balancing hormones can make all the difference to an acne skin condition